IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Sensitivity

-(a) With the exception of Tesco Bank goodwill, neither a reasonably possible of 1.0%pt increase in discount rates, a 5% decrease in future cash flows nor a of 1.0%pt decrease in long-term growth rates would indicate impairment in any group of cash-generating units to which goodwill has been allocated.
-Tesco Bank goodwill is not sensitive to a reasonably possible change in long-term growth rates, but is sensitive to a change in the discount rate and annual equity cash flows.
-An increase of 1.0%pt in the discount rate or a decrease in annual equity cash flows of 14.2% would reduce the year-end headroom of £212m to £nil.
+(a) Except for Tesco Bank goodwill, neither a reasonably possible increase of 1.0%pt in discount rates, a 10.0% decrease in future cash flows nor a 1.0%pt decrease in long-term growth rates would indicate impairment in any group of cash-generating units to which goodwill has been allocated.

-(b) While there is not a significant risk of an adjustment to the carrying amount of any one store cash-generating unit that would be material to the Group as a whole in the next financial year, the table below summarises the reasonably possible changes in each key assumption and its impact on the impairment of the Group’s entire portfolio of store cash-generating units, presented in aggregate due to the large number of individually immaterial store cash-generating units:
+(b) While there is not a significant risk of an adjustment to the carrying amount of any one store cash-generating unit that would be material to the Group as a whole in the next financial year, the table below summarises the reasonably possible changes in key assumptions which most impact the impairment of the Group’s entire portfolio of store cash-generating units, presented in aggregate due to the large number of individually immaterial store cash-generating units.
+The impairment is not highly sensitive to the probability weightings assigned to the cash flow scenarios.

 Judgements and sources of estimation uncertainty (extract)